seo-95/refer/README.md

 ## Forked version
 This version includes bug fixing, requirements updated and a more flexible interface for the API.
-REFER now requires to explicitly insert the image and annotations folders without following the previous defined folders hierarchy.
+REFER now requires to explicitly insert the images and annotations folders without following the previous defined folders hierarchy.

 ## Note
 This API is able to load all 4 referring expression datasets, i.e., RefClef, RefCOCO, RefCOCO+ and RefCOCOg.